Impact of Preservation Speech Contest

 Thursday, October 6 at 7:00PM | CFCC’s Union Station (502 N. Front Street)

 Why does preservation matter?

-That’s the question local high schoolers will answer during the Historic Wilmington Foundation’s 3rd annual Impact of Preservation Speech Contest.
-Part of HWF’s 2021 Preservation Weekend (October 7-10), the contest will be held on Thursday, October 7 at 6pm at CFCC’s Union Station (502 N. Front Street), room U-170.
+That’s the question local high schoolers will answer during the Historic Wilmington Foundation’s 4th annual Impact of Preservation Speech Contest.
+Part of HWF’s 2022 Preservation Weekend (October 6-9), the contest will be held on Thursday, October 6 at 7:00pm at CFCC’s Union Station (502 N. Front Street), room U-170.
+(Students should be prepared to attend from 5:00pm-8:00pm, to include check-in, preliminary elimination rounds, and a reception.)
 This event is free and open to the public.